jmsilver00/File-System-Manager-with-Shell/README.md

-*Within the file system manager the following commands can be performed:
+--Within the file system manager the following commands can be performed:--

 root: initilizes the root dir